 Store in the refrigerator.
 Do not freeze.

 You may also store this medicine in its original carton at room temperature for up to 30 days.
 Do not expose to extreme heat.
-After removing this medicine from the refrigerator, use it within 30 days or throw it away.
+After removing this medicine from the refrigerator, use it within 30 days.
+Throw away any unused medicine after 30 days.

 Throw away used needles in a hard, closed container where the needles cannot poke through.
 Keep this container away from children and pets.

 Precautions while using Praluent